DarkPhoeniix/BlenderCustomExporter/README.md

 Contains description of the current object in scene hierarchy.
 File has links to material and mesh files if they exist.
 ```
 {
-    "Material": "Wyrm.mat",         // Optional.
-Filepath of the metarial desc for the current node
-    "Mesh": "Wyrm.mesh",            // Optional.
-Filepath of the mesh desc for the current node
+    "Type": "Object",               // Mandatory.
+Type of the node (Object, Light)
     "Name": "MySceneName",          // Mandatory.
 Node name from Blender
     "Nodes":                        // Mandatory.
 Children nodes of the current node
     {